Come March, South Korea will transform into a beautiful pink paradise! Check out the best places to go and things to do during cherry blossom season.

-Many think of Japan when it comes to cherry blossom vacations, but in the region sits another country that sees stunning floral blooms every spring — South Korea.
-With blooms lasting for only about 10 days, catching the cherry blossoms in South Korea involves both careful planning and lots of luck.
+Many think of Japan when it comes to cherry blossom vacations, but it’s not the only country in the region with stunning floral blooms every spring 🌸.

 *Pro-tip: Bookmark this guide for annual updates on the latest forecast in South Korea!

-South Korea’s cherry blossom forecasts typically get released in March annually.
-Based on historical trends, flowers start blooming in late March to April before wilting in early May, depending on the location.
+Based on historical trends, flowers in South Korea start blooming in late March to April before wilting in early May, depending on the location.

 South Korean Cities with the Best Cherry Blossoms

-Cherry blossoms start blooming around 20th March in Jeju Island — the southernmost part of South Korea.
-If you’re planning to hit a few cities, start from the south and plan your route northwards according to the bloom patterns.
+Cherry blossoms start blooming around 18 March on Jeju Island — the southernmost part of South Korea.
+If you’re planning to hit a few cities, start from the south and plan your route northward according to the bloom patterns.

 Best Viewing Spots: Downtown area of Seogwipo, Mt.
 Hallasan, Jeonnong-ro, Hallim Park, Noksan-ro, Jeonnong-ro cherry blossom street

-Getting Around: There are three public bus systems in Jeju Island, and there are all as inconvenient as they are confusing.
-So unless you have a lot of time in Jeju Island, we’ll recommend you to skip cost-efficiency and just charter a private car to save both time and planning.
-There’s also a hop-on-hop-off Jeju City Bus that gets you to attractions around Jeju’s airport if you’re only in Jeju for a day trip.
+Getting Around: There are three public bus systems in Jeju Island, and they are all as inconvenient as they are confusing.
+So unless you have a lot of time in Jeju Island, we’ll recommend you forgo cost-savings and just charter a private car or rent one to save both time and planning.

 South Korea is a pretty homogenous country and everywhere seems to be the same after a while, but Busan offers different views as a coastal city.
 If you’ve had enough of Seoul-searching, hop onto that train to Busan to experience a South Korea unlike any other.